- Home

 - Insurance companies where CUNEF holds the corresponding insurance policies.

-- Students’ parents or legal tutors, who will receive information on grades, enrolment or scholarships, provided that students have given their consent or are financially dependent on said parents/tutors.
+- Students’ parents or legal guardians will receive information regarding grades, enrolment or scholarships, provided that students have given their consent or are financially dependent on said parents/guardians.
 In these cases, a prevailing legitimate interest is assumed as a rule, enabling the transferring of the data without the need for students’ prior consent.
 Students can exercise their right to object within the limitations established by law.

 Under the terms of the GDPR, you may request the restriction of the processing or transferring of your data, in which case we will only store them for the exercise or defence of legal claims.